 The only stakeholders relevant to the Company are its investors/ parent, considering the Company is a 100% owned subsidiary of the AECOM group.
 The Board regularly and openly engages with AECOM, recognising the importance of effective dialogue and the alignment of our strategy with that of the wider AECOM group.

-The Company does not have any external suppliers other than its external auditors, any employees, any external clients, or any interactions with the Government.
+The Company has no employees, no external clients, and minimal interactions with the Government.